amsantac/amsantac-site/training.md

 <br>
 ##Intro to Remote Sensing and Digital Image Processing
 <br>
-The goal of this course is to introduce the students to the basics of Geographic Information Systems (GIS), cartography and spatial analysis through a series of lectures and hands-on exercises.
-The course is given through a set of modules that include:
+This course seeks students develop a good understanding and basic skills of remote sensing.
+The main techniques and tools used to visualize, process, and analyze remotely sensed data are introduced to students through oral presentations and lab exercises.
+The course is taught with an emphasis on the environmental applications of remote sensing.
+The following topics are presented during this course:

 <ul style="margin-left:2em; list-style-type:none">
   <li><strong>1.
 Remote sensing fundamentals: </strong>Definition of RS | History and applications of RS  | Physical principles of RS</li>